chadananda/cat/Readme.md

 # 📘 CTAI - Committee Translation AI 📘

 CTAI is a powerful AI "committee" for translating and processing book-length documents into quality classical English.
-It leverages the power of __decision tree logic__ 🌳 to provide high-quality translations far superior to older AI decision-enhancing logic such as __chain-of-reasoning.__
+It leverages the concept of __tree of thought logic__ 🌳 to provide translations which are superior to __straight-shot__ requests and even better than other AI decision-enhancing logic such as __chain-of-reasoning__, __self-consistency__ or __voting.__

+This is a proof of concept placeholder, preparing for later generations of AI which will have been trained on more domain-specific examples.
+GPT-4 is the first LLM to have adequate knowledge of Arabic literature to run such a test.
+To play with this tool, you will have to have API access to GPT-4 which is not yet publicly available.

-CTAI's decision tree is a simulation of a multi-disciplinary committee consisting of five specific translation experts.
-Each having a completely different set of background strengths.
+__Tree of thought__ is basically a multi-input iteration on a goal.
+In this implementation, it is a simulation of a multi-disciplinary translation committee consisting of a handful of varied experts.
+Each expert has a specific set of background strengths.
 In our simulated committee, each expert argues his (or her) logical reasoning behind each translation decision.
 The group engages each other in debate until they eventually reach a collective translation consensus.
-Together, they provide this final translation along with with a technical summary explaining the challenges and reasoning behind each difficult translation decision.
+Together, they provide this final translation along with a technical summary explaining the challenges and reasoning behind each difficult translation decision.

-This virtual AI "committee" application can, in this way, provide translations with or without commentary, with or without original text (side-by-side) and as either a literary or technical translation style.

 Since many old Arabic and Farsi documents have neither punctuation nor paragraph segmentation.
-The CTAI application can first split long blocks of text into semantically meaningful paragraphs prior to translation.
-CTAI will also remove incorrect (artificial) page breaks from OCR, as well as repair hyphen-split words and common OCR errors using contextual analysis.
+The CTAI application will first split long blocks of text into semantically meaningful paragraphs prior to translation.
+As part of this document-prep, CTAI will also remove incorrect (artificial) page breaks introduced by typists or OCR.

 ## 🎓 Meet our Committee

+All of our translators are fluent in both classical Arabic and Farsi and have extensive experience translating Arabic and Farsi literature in the style of Shoghi Effendi.

 __<u>👩‍🎓 Dr. Penelope Hamilton</u>__ - An Oxford-based scholar in English literature and linguistics with a focus on Keats, Byron, Gibbon, and the King James Bible.
 She brings a deep understanding of classical English style to the committee.
 Her doctoral dissertation treated the challenges of translating Ali ibn Abi Talib's "Nahj al-Balagha" into appropriate literary English.

 __<u>👨‍🏫 Professor Reza Farid</u>__ - A leading authority in Persian classical poetry and Islamic literature.
 Professor Farid offers an unparalleled understanding of the cultural and historical contexts of Persian texts -- especially Sufi terminology and poetic allusions to Attar, Hafez, and Rumi.
 His insights will be crucial for maintaining the original spirit of the works.
 Professor Farid has especially studied the methodology employed by Shoghi Effendi in his standard-setting translation of the Farsi Kitáb-i-Íqán.

-__<u>👨‍🎓 Dr. Ahmed Bakri</u>__ - A preeminant scholar in Arabic and Islamic literature, with a specific focus on Qur'anic grammar.
+__<u>👨‍🎓 Dr. Ahmed Bakri</u>__ - A preeminent scholar in Arabic and Islamic literature, with a specific expertise on Qur'anic grammar.
 His research on Shoghi Effendi's Arabic translations make him a key member of the team.
-Dr. Bakri has especially focused on the technical translation norms employed by Shoghi Effendi in his translation of the Arabic prayers in "Prayers and Meditations by Bahá'u'lláh" (Munaját).
-He has been deeply involved in the identification of transcription errors in the Bab's writings in preparation for publication.
+He has specially focused on the technical translation norms employed by Shoghi Effendi in his English rendering of the Arabic "Prayers and Meditations by Bahá'u'lláh" (Munaját).

-__<u>👩‍🏫 Dr. Yasmin Nouri</u>__ - A renowned historian specializing in 19th-century Qajar Iran.
-Dr. Nouri's expertise will provide valuable context to the many historical allusions in the works of the Báb, and Bahá'u'lláh enhancing the depth and accuracy of translations.

-__<u>👩‍💼 Ms. Evelyn Clarke</u>__ - A meticulous editor and English language specialist with a focus on refining translated texts for clarity, comprehensibility, and stylistic consistency.
-Her skills will help ensure the translated works resonate with English-speaking audiences.
-Ms. Clark has literary proficiency in both Arabic and Farsi and has authored academic papers on the translation choices employed by Shoghi Effendi.

-*🤝 Together, these five expert AI personas create a robust and multidisciplinary committee capable of translating Bahá'í literature in the style of Shoghi Effendi.
-Their combined skills and knowledge ensure the translations will be not only linguistically accurate but also culturally resonant.*
+*🤝 Together, these expert AI personas constitute a robust and multidisciplinary committee capable of accurately translating Bahá'í literature using the highly literary style of Shoghi Effendi.*

 ## 📚 Our Committee's Translation Process

 ### 💡 1.
-Initial Translation:
+Translation:
 Each member of the committee independently translates a given paragraph from the original Arabic or Persian text.
 They are encouraged to leverage their individual areas of expertise while keeping in mind the norms established by Shoghi Effendi.

 ### 🗣️ 2.
 Group Debate & Consideration: